-From June 19, 2018, through the end of the most recently completed fiscal year for the Fund, the Board of Directors held four meetings, the Audit Committee held two meetings and the Nominating and Governance Committee held no meetings.
+During the most recently completed fiscal year for the Fund, the Board of Trustees held four meetings, the Audit Committee held five meetings and the Nominating and Governance Committee held one meeting.

 Audit Committee.
 The Board of Trustees has formed an Audit Committee, comprised of the Independent Trustees, the functions of which are oversight responsibility with respect to: (a) the adequacy of the Fund's accounting and financial reporting processes, policies and practices; (b) the integrity of the Fund's financial statements and the independent audit thereof; (c) the adequacy of the Fund's overall system of internal controls and, as appropriate, the internal controls of certain service providers; (d) the Fund's compliance with certain legal and regulatory requirements; (e) determining the qualification and independence of the Fund's independent auditors; and (f) the Fund's internal audit function.